sani-coop/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

 .. code-block:: xml

     <option correct="False">Option Label
-      <optionhint>Feedback for when learner selects this answer.</optionhint>
+      <optionhint>Feedback for when a learner selects this incorrect answer.</optionhint>
     </option>

 For example, the following problem has feedback for each answer.